leoshimo/vrs/lyric/README.md

 `macroexpand_1` runs one outer transformer; `macroexpand` repeats only at the outermost position.
 Neither executes its returned program or walks quoted data.

-Define phase helpers in `(for_syntax (defn helper (...) ...))`.
-Their completed block is frozen, and each macro captures the helper revision present when it is defined.
-Runtime variables and host capabilities are unavailable in this phase.
-Local calculation is allowed; mutation of captured phase bindings is rejected.
+Macros expand when execution reaches the call, including inside a function or loop.
+The transformer runs on the same fiber as ordinary code and can call ordinary helpers, mutate state, yield, or await host functions.
+Its result must still be source data; opaque runtime values cannot be embedded in an expansion.
+The result is compiled and evaluated in the call's scope.
+Unexecuted branches are not expanded.
+Redefining a macro changes subsequent calls in existing functions; expansions are not cached.

+Transformers capture their definition's lexical environment, just like lambdas.
+`(eval_caller FORM)` explicitly evaluates an argument's source in the active macro call's environment, and works from helper functions too.
+Ordinary `eval` retains its lexical behavior. `for_syntax` is no longer necessary; its old spelling is accepted as an alias for `begin`.

-Use `(gensym "hint")` for fresh printable local names.
-This is a datum macro system, with no implicit qualification or automatic hygiene for free identifiers.
+`macroexpand_1` and `macroexpand` execute transformers with the same permissions as an actual call.
+They do not execute the returned program, but transformer effects still happen.
+Quote the call being inspected.
+Use `(gensym "hint")` for fresh printable local names; there is no implicit qualification or automatic hygiene for free identifiers.

-Top-level definitions and evaluations run in order, including inside a top-level `begin`.
-A later compile error can follow earlier effects.
-Macros in lambda bodies expand when the function is compiled; redefining the macro requires reevaluating that function to change its expansion. `try` and explicit `eval` remain deferred compilation boundaries and use the current process namespace.
-No macros are transported with quoted source data; the evaluating process must have the needed definitions.
+Macro definitions belong to a process.
+A spawned process receives a snapshot of the definitions; it can redefine them independently.
+No macros are transported with quoted source data; the evaluating process needs its own definitions.

-Expansion allows up to 1,000,000 phase instructions, 10,000 macro invocations, 1,000,000 accumulated output nodes, 256 outer expansions, and 64 nested transformer executions per budget.
-Intermediate phase values also have size bounds.
-Source nesting is limited to 256 levels, including in runtime `read`.
+Each expansion chain is bounded by 1,000,000 transformer instructions, 10,000 macro invocations, and 1,000,000 accumulated output nodes.
+Expansion also checks call depth (256 frames) and nested transformer depth (64).
+Intermediate values have size bounds.
+Source nesting is limited to 256 levels, including in `read`.
-Generated top-level sequences share their preparation budget; a later independent evaluation starts a fresh budget and can recover after an error.
+Generated code runs outside the transformer instruction budget.
+Independent invocations start fresh budgets and can recover after a caught expansion error.
+These limits do not put a wall-clock timeout on I/O initiated by a transformer.